Current at 18 July 2023 (originally published 30 October 2020)

-Case Guardians are required in circumstances where a person cannot understand the nature and possible consequences of their family law case and that the person is incapable of conducting the case (rule 6.08 Family Law Rules).
+Case Guardians are required in circumstances where a person cannot understand the nature and possible consequences of their family law case and that the person is incapable of conducting the case (rules 4 and 103 of the Family Court Rules).

 A person’s ability to understand the nature and possible consequences of their family law case or their ability to conduct their family law case can be impacted by ongoing physical and mental effects of family violence.